razorpay/razorpay-cordova/README.md

 ```
 # import <Razorpay/Razorpay-Swift.h>
 ```
-to the top of your Main.m file
+to the top of your Main.h file

 ## Integration code